dainst/arachnefrontend/docs/at/register.md

 # Arachne Acceptance Tests:

-## TEST: Register form error handling
+## TEST1: Register form error handling

 The test has to be done with primary selected browser languages 'de' and 'en'.